symbol/symbol-docs/source/guides/account/preventing-spam-attacks-with-account-filters.rst

     Public Key:     DBA5A88911D01CE951A5DEAFD86108A029EA359BB211B399FC53B8908D6AE272
     Private Key:    654..321

-Next, you will configure the product's account to accept receiving transfer transactions that only contain a certain mosaic.
+Next, you will configure the product's account to only accept receiving transfer transactions that contain a specific mosaic.

 Blocking transactions by address
 ================================

 An account can decide to receive transactions only from an allowed list of :doc:`addresses <../../concepts/account>`.
-Similarly, an account can specify a list of addresses that don’t want to receive transactions from.
+Similarly, an account can specify a blocked list of addresses to block transactions from.

 .. note:: Allow and block filters are mutually exclusive per filter type.
-In other words, an account can only configure a block or an allow list per type of filter.
+In other words, an account can only be configured  to have either an allowed or blocked list per type of filter.

 By default, when there is no filter set, all the accounts in the network can announce transactions to the stated account.

-For this use case, the product account will only accept receiving transactions if they come from the company's account.
+Returning to our previous example, let us imagine that you want to configure the product account to only accept receiving transactions  that come from the company's account.
+You might take the following steps to do so:

 1. Define the account filter modification.
-Add to the "allowed list" the company's address.
+Add to the company’s address (SBI774-YMFDZI-FPEPC5-4EKRC2-5DKDZJ-H2QVRW-4HBP) to the "allowed list".

 .. example-code::